Setuptools¶

 These are the currently supported setup.py options:

 cmake_source_dir: The location of yourCMakeLists.txt.
 Required.cmake_args: Arguments to include when configuring.cmake_install_dir: Supported.
 In direct setuptools-plugin usage, this is interpreted relative to setuptools’build_libstaging directory.
-When usingscikit_build_core.setuptools.wrapper.setup, the value follows classic scikit-build compatibility semantics instead, so source-root-prefixed values likesrccontinue to work there.
+When usingscikit_build_core.setuptools.wrapper.setup, the value follows classic scikit-build compatibility semantics instead, so source-root-prefixed values likesrccontinue to work there.cmake_process_manifest_hook: A callable that receives the list of files installed by CMake, relative to the setuptools build root, and returns the subset that should be kept.
+For editable installs the omitted files are removed from the source tree.

 These options from scikit-build (classic) are not currently supported: